void127001/memorydelaysmtphandler/README.md

 ## Using with OpenCanary

 logging.handlers.SMTPHandler sends one email after each alert.
-Multiple emails can be received in a short time.<br> MemoryDelaySmtpHandler will create a bundle of alerts in an single email and sent it after a delay.
+Multiple emails can be received in a short time.<br> MemoryDelaySmtpHandler will create a bundle of alerts in a single email and sent it after a delay.

 #### Installation for OpenCanary
 Install memorydelaysmtphandler in the OpenCanary environment.